 A simple example is a chilli pepper which has a hot energy.
 This means that chillis, along with other strongly heating foods, are not recommended for diseases or problems where heat is a contributing factor.
 As well as the energetic ‘temperature’ of a food, there are many other aspects to consider, such as which organs or parts of the body the food effects, whether it is drying or moistening, and other attributes.

-Using this detailed understanding of the effects of food on the body, I can make recommendations that will help you to adjust your diet to allow healing to occur..
+The Chinese medicine diet uses this detailed understanding of the effects of food on the body, allowing me to make recommendations that will help you to adjust your diet to allow healing to occur.

 These modifications very rarely involve a drastic change in diet or a strict dietary regime to stick to, normally the advice is to eat a little more of these things, and a little less of those – an approach that has been called ‘the dietary tilt’.